thisisadityapatel/botblitz/README.md

 # Potential errors and fixes

-Include the following headers for macbooks.
+Include the following headers if using macOS.

 ```cpp
 #include <GL/glew.h>